senzee1984/MutationGate/README.md

 The provided project is only a `POC`, not a comprehensive implementation.
 For instance, you could use this approach to set hardware breakpoints for a set of functions.

 The function can also be WIN32API.
-For instance, we can set the 1st hbp at `DrawText+0` to redirect the execution to `NtDrawText+8`, and the 2nd hbp replaces the SSN saved in RAX.
-In this way, module `kernel32.dll` is not skipped, the call stack looks more legitimate.
+For instance, we can set the 1st hbp at `DrawText` to redirect the execution to `NtDrawText`, and the 2nd hbp replaces the SSN saved in RAX.
+In this way, module `kernel32.dll` is not skipped, and the call stack looks more legitimate.

 ## Description
 EDR tends to set inline hooks for various NTAPI, especially those are usually leveraged in malware, such as `NtAllocVirtualMemory`, `NtOpenProcess`, etc. While other NTAPI that are not usually leveraged in malware tend not to have inline hook, such as `NtDrawText`.
 It is very unlikely that an EDR set inline hook for all NTAPI.